-Hortense came to visit her mother around the same as Alexander, and, in early May, Eugène arrived.
+Hortense came to visit her mother around the same as Alexander visited, and, in early May, Eugène arrived.
 The family was once again reunited, and despite Napoleon’s fall and the Bourbons gaining power, everything appeared to be going well for the Beauharnais family.

 “Eugène was well received by the Bourbons, Hortense was offered and accepted the Duchy of Saint-Leu, and French visitors, as soon as they saw that it was the desire of the Court, went like the rest of the world to Malmaison, which had never seen so varied and brilliant a society since 1809. … [In fact,] Josephine might have almost have imagined herself Empress again, did she judge only by the crowds thronging her rooms.”

 Hoping to feel better, Josephine ordered an infusion of orange-flower, a remedy Napoleon had encouraged her to use when she was ill, and she took a short nap.
-When she awoke, despite the infusion and the nap, she felt no better but refused to stay in bed and appeared at dinner wearing one of her customary light, low-cut dresses.
-She still did not feel well, found she had no appetite, excused herself, retired again, and reappeared after dinner to assist Eugène and Hortense in entertaining.
-Hortense sang some songs for Alexander, and when he left, he appeared very pleased with his day, but, nevertheless, despite the nice evening, Josephine remained uneasy:
+When she awoke, despite the infusion and the nap, she felt no better.
+However, she refused to stay in bed and appeared at dinner wearing one of her customary light, low-cut dresses.
+She found she had no appetite, excused herself, retired again, and reappeared after dinner to assist Eugène and Hortense in entertaining.
+Hortense sang some songs for Alexander, who when he left appeared very pleased with his day, but, nevertheless, despite the nice evening, Josephine remained unwell:

 “Still depressed by her bodily state, Josephine sadly remarked that, though Alexander was charming, he was not the only master.
 ‘My poor children, I am very much afraid that you will reap nothing but fine words!’
 After this gloomy prediction she rested in an easy-chair for some time before she felt well enough to go up to bed.”

-The following day, Josephine returned to Malmaison and was given a slight dose of ipecacuanha, which did not help.
-She continued to feel unwell but also continued to meet her social obligations and accept visitors.
-One visitor Josephine soon received was the witty and brilliant conversationalist Anne Louise Germaine de Staël-Holstein.
-She had a rocky relationship with Napoleon, and the visit Josephine received was not a pleasant one because soon after her visitor departed, Josephine remarked:
+The following day, Empress Josephine returned to Malmaison and was given a slight dose of ipecacuanha, which did not help.
+She continued to feel ill but still meet her social obligations and accepted visitors.
+One visitor she received was the witty and brilliant conversationalist Anne Louise Germaine de Staël-Holstein, who had a rocky relationship with Napoleon.
+The visit was not a pleasant one because soon after her visitor departed, Josephine remarked:

 “I have just had a very painful interview.
 Would you believe that, among other questions which Mme. de Staël was pleased to put to me, she asked if I still loved the Emperor?
 She appeared to wish to analyse my soul in the presence of this great misfortune.
 I, who never ceased to love the Emperor throughout his happy days … is it likely that to-day I should grow cold toward him?”

-A week or so after Madame de Staël’s visit, Josephine’s health still had not improved, but she refused to give up her social obligations.
-Thus, she hosted a dinner, and among her guests were the Emperor of Austria, the King of Prussia with his two sons, and Alexander.
+A week or so after Madame de Staël’s visit, Josephine’s health still had not improved and she still refused to give up her social obligations.
+She thus hosted a dinner.
+Among her guests were the Emperor of Austria, the King of Prussia with his two sons, and Alexander.
 The dinner was a brilliant success, but the next morning, Josephine felt worse.
-Still she opened that night’s ball with Alexander by her side and later took his arm and walked with him into the park for some fresh night air.
+However, she opened that night’s ball with Alexander by her side and later took his arm and walked with him into the park for some fresh night air.

 Alexander had expected to dine with Josephine on the 27th and arrived accompanied by a large group of guests.
-Josephine was still ill, and, in addition, Eugène was also now sick in bed.
+He found that Josephine was still ill, and, in addition, Eugène was also now in bed sick.
 So, Hortense receive the guests alone, and, although a pleasant night ensued, Alexander was deeply concerned for Josephine’s welfare.
 He sent for his physician and Hortense likewise called in her doctor.
 The doctors consulted with Josephine’s physician, and they determined her condition to be “grave.”
 They also concluded she was likely suffering from “putrid” fever.
 Thus, they developed a course of action and agreed to meet in the morning at 10am.
-As for Josephine, she apparently realized the seriousness of her situation but wanted to soothe those around her because according to one source:

 “From the morning of the 26th, she appears to have been perfectly sensible of her danger; for looking then steadily upon the physician, and perceiving his alarm, she silently pressed his hand in token of consciousness and acquiescence.
 She even took an interest in her former occupations, and on the 27th, when informed that the celebrated flower painter Redoubté had come … she sent for him, extended her hand, then pushed him gently away, saying, ‘You must not catch my sore throat for next week … I hope to see you advanced with a fresh masterpiece.’”